NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages-snupkg.md

 # Creating symbol packages (.snupkg)

+NuGet.org supports its own symbols server repository.
+In addition to building packages for NuGet.org or other sources, NuGet also supports creating associated symbol packages and publishing them to the symbol server repository.

+Package consumers can use the symbols published to nuget.org symbol server by adding `https://symbols.nuget.org/download/symbols` to their symbol sources in Visual Studio, which allows stepping into package code in the Visual Studio debugger.
+See [Specify symbol (.pdb) and source files in the Visual Studio debugger](https://docs.microsoft.com/en-us/visualstudio/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger?view=vs-2017) for details on that process.

+## Prerequisites

+[nuget.exe v4.9.0 or above](https://www.nuget.org/downloads) or [dotnet.exe v2.2.0 or above](https://www.microsoft.com/net/download/dotnet-core/2.2), which implement the required [NuGet protocols](../api/nuget-protocols.md).

 > [!Important]
-> This feature is available only with [nuget.exe v4.9.0 or above](https://www.nuget.org/downloads) or [dotnet.exe v2.2.0 or above](https://www.microsoft.com/net/download/dotnet-core/2.2), which implement the required [NuGet protocols](../api/nuget-protocols.md).
 > The new format for the symbol packages is .snupkg.
 The legacy format .symbols.nupkg is still supported but only for compatibility reasons (see [Legacy Symbol Packages](Symbol-Packages.md)).

-Nuget.org supports its own symbols server repository.
-In addition to building packages for nuget.org or other sources, NuGet also supports creating associated symbol packages and publishing them to the symbol server repository.
-Package consumers can use the symbols published to nuget.org symbol server by adding `https://symbols.nuget.org/download/symbols` to their symbol sources in Visual Studio, which allows stepping into package code in the Visual Studio debugger.
-See [Specify symbol (.pdb) and source files in the Visual Studio debugger](https://docs.microsoft.com/en-us/visualstudio/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger?view=vs-2017) for details on that process.

 Nuget.exe pack and msbuild /t:pack has an additional command line property called ```-SymbolsPackageFormat```.
 Since the symbols package will not be produced by default, so this option will only be applicable if passed along with ```-Symbols``` in nuget.exe or ```--include-symbols``` in dotnet.exe.
 SymbolsPackageFormat property can have one of the two values: **symbols.nupkg**[the default] or **snupkg**.
 If the SymbolsPackageFormat is not specified the symbols.nupkg is created in the same way as it is today.

 ## Creating a symbol package

 A snupkg symbol package can be created from a .nuspec file or from a .csproj file.
-Nuget.exe and dotnet.exe are both supported.
+NuGet.exe and dotnet.exe are both supported.
 When the options ```-Symbols -SymbolPackageFormat snupkg``` are used on the nuget.exe pack command a .snupkg file will be created in additon to the .nupkg file.

 Example commands to create .snupkg files
 ```